 This test case is for browsers, which support HTML 4.01 and the CSS2 separate borders model

-Test 0a-0d test if the browser can handle the
+Test 1-4 test if the browser can handle the

-TABLE element.
-The calculated content width is then subtracting borders and paddings from the total width.
-In order to show differences, I have used several values.
+TR element.
+In order to show differences, I have used two width values.

 <img src="WidthTest.gif" width="400" height="200" style="border-width:0">

-TD element is calculated at the following way:
+TD element must calculate in this case at the following way:

 The image below the table shows the correct width of the entire